tzamrbano21/TinyTurtleDirections/README.md

 <br>
 **Step 4: index.html**
-Copy and paste the code below into you index.html file
+Copy and paste the code below into your index.html file

 ```
 <!DOCTYPE html>